 Visit our Website to Explore Hevo

 Companies need to analyze their business data stored in multiple data sources.
 The data needs to be loaded to the Data Warehouse to get a holistic view of the data.
-Hevo Data is a No-code Data Pipeline solution that helps to transfer data from 100+ data sources such as Power BI to desired Data Warehouse.
+Hevo Data is a No-code Data Pipeline solution that helps to transfer data from 150+ data sources to desired Data Warehouse.
 It fully automates the process of transforming and transferring data to a destination without writing a single line of code.

 Share your experience of learning about the Power BI Data Model in the comments section below!